alvilgau/CloudyMcCloudface/doc/doc.md

     redisClient.multi()
         // 2. get o-auth-credentials for the tenant with id 'tenantId' .get(`tenants->${tenantId}`)
-        /* 3. increment the 'battle-counter' for this tenant
+        // 3. increment the 'battle-counter' for this tenant .incr(`battle:tenants->${tenantId}`)
-         note: incr(x) returns the incremented value or 1 if the key has not existed yet */ .incr(`battle:tenants->${tenantId}`)
         /* 4. set an expiration for the redis key so that the the battle will automatically expire after a few seconds
          note: if you want to hold the lock (and you want this!), you have to refresh the expiration periodically (e.g. with a timer) */